mustafah15/zettelkasten/zettelkasten/POSD - better together or better apart.md

 ## Repetition
 if the same piece of code (or code that is almost the same) appears over and over again that's a red flag that you haven't found the right abstractions.

+Questions to help you find the right balance between general purpose approach special purpose approach

+What is the simplest interface that will cover all my current needs?

+- if you reduce the number of methods in an API without reducing the overall capabilities, then you are probably creating more general-purpose method.
+Reducing the number of methods makes sense only as long as the API for each individual method stays simple; if you have to introduce lots of additional arguments in order to reduce the number of methods, then you may not really be simplifying things

+In how many situations will this method be used?

+- if a method is designed for one particular use it is a red flag that it may be too special purpose. see if you can replace several special methods with a single general general purpose method

+Is this API easy to use for my current needs?

+- This question can help you to determine when you have gone too far in making an API simple and general-purpose.
+If you have to write a lot of additional code to use a class for for your current purpose, that's a red flag that the interface doesn't provide the right functionality.